• Skip to primary navigation

 Today is a free day to take a Gorge Adventure, take a day trip to nearby Italy, or explore one of the other mountains surrounding Zermatt that we won’t get to on this week’s hikes.

-Today we hike to one of the highest peaks of our week, Oberrothorn.
-You’ll want to bring a fleece or sweater and rain jacket for this climb since a sunny day in Zermatt can turn into a very cold rain at the peak.
-Before leaving town, we’ll have a chance to stop for picnic supplies or a sandwich so that we can enjoy lunch at the top while admiring the view.
+We will choose hiking options based on the weather for the week.
+One hike will be to one of the highest peaks of our week, Oberrothorn.
+You’ll want to bring a fleece or sweater and rain jacket for this climb since a sunny day in Zermatt can turn into cold rain at the peak.
 We’ll again start our journey at the Sunnegga lift, then hike across to Blauherd, where we get our tickets up to Unterrothorn.
 Once there our high Alpine hike begins as we work our way to the top (typically 70-90 minutes).
-Once at the summit, we’ll have our lunch.

 For the descent, you’ll have several choices, depending on whether you want to hike all the way back to Zermatt at the bottom of the valley or use a combination of lifts and hikes.
 Whichever route you choose, the scenery is superb in every direction, and you’ll be able to see several of the locations of our earlier hikes.